Knifemaking Class Information

 Retention - 4/5 as it's hardness retains it sharpness very well.
 Only ZDP189 scores higher for a stainless steel, but ZDP189 is the hardest steel to sharpen and is usually only selected by professionals.

 The kit is a straightforward build and I have an alteration that I recommend that makes for a cleaner more attractive build.
 The kit comes with 4mm rivets and I have never had a student get a satisfactory result using them.
-Although the tang (handle) is hardened steel, I have a few solid carbide bits that can enlaege the tang holes enough to replace those troublesome rivets with 3/16" solid brass or stainless steel pins.
+Although the tang (handle) is hardened steel, I have a few special drill bits that can enlarge the tang holes enough to replace those troublesome rivets with 3/16" solid brass or stainless steel pins.

 Wood River Skinner Knife Kit

-A knife I made from a kit available from Woodcraft with super premium scales from (who else?)
+A knife I made from the Wood River Drop Point Skinner knife kit available from Woodcraft with super premium scales from (who else?)
 Bradford Hunt Design

 Wood River Trapper Folding Knife Kit